Skip to content

 Features of Ecotourism

-One of the key features is its focus on education and interpretation.
-Ecotourism operators provide visitors with opportunities to learn about the local environment, including its flora and fauna, geology, and cultural history.
+A central feature of ecotourism is its emphasis on educating visitors.
+Ecotourism operators offer experiences that help travelers learn about the local environment, including its plants, animals, geology, and cultural history.

-Another important aspect is the involvement of local communities.
-Ecotourism can provide economic benefits to local people by creating jobs and supporting small businesses.
+Another key aspect is the active involvement of local communities.
+Ecotourism can create economic opportunities by providing jobs and supporting local businesses.
+However, it’s crucial that communities are part of the decision-making process, ensuring that the benefits are distributed fairly.

-This can be achieved through community-based tourism initiatives, where local people are directly involved in the planning and management of ecotourism activities.
+This can be achieved through community-based tourism, where local people directly participate in the planning and management of ecotourism activities.

 Benefits of Ecotourism